 – Jordan Henderson, Sr. Director of Revenue Operations at Revenue.io

-Let’s assume that you’ve decided what you need, assessed what’s out there, and bought a new sales engagement platform for your tech stack.
+Let’s assume that you’ve decided what you need, assessed what’s out there, and bought a new sales engagement solution for your tech stack.
 What now?

 Curious to see what other people are buying for their tech stacks this year?
 Dig into the latest research on what your peers are investing in, upgrading, or replacing in the 2022 Revenue Operations & Customer Acquisition Benchmark Report.